Configuring service connectors

 Where to go from here

-After you add connections, you can use them in workflow, as described in Workflows for service fulfillment.
+After you add connections, you can use them in a workflow, as described in Workflows for service fulfillment.